Tigersprojects/NetLog_MK1/docs/flashing_tutorial.md

 Now the device should be ready for use.

 > The BSSIDs text file the device creates contains the BSSID
-    of every network it has already found (which networks it should ignore).
+    of every network it has already found (all networks it should ignore).